-Part 2 - Daring Dismissal of Definitive Divine Doctrine
+Part 1 - Daring Dismissal of Definitive Divine Doctrine

-Those who teach Christians to pray to Jesus and the Holy Spirit have tried to "explain away" some of the clearest language in the Bible.
+Recently some have tried to "explain away" some of the clearest language in the Bible.
 They claim that since sometimes there can be an exception to a word like "always," then "always" does not mean "always" in Ephesians 5:20; that "for all things" does not mean "for all things" in Ephesians 5:20; "every thing" does not mean "everything" in Philippians 4:6; "nothing" does not really mean "nothing" in John 16:23, and apparently they think "all saints" does not really mean "all saints" in Revelation 8:3-4.
 Many more passages could be cited here.
-If there were just one case of this kind of terminology regarding prayer, perhaps one could explain it away, but there are too many passages consistently using clear, comprehensive words that absolutely rule out praying to Jesus and instruct Christians to pray to the Father always.
+If there were just one case of this kind of terminology regarding prayer, such might be easy to explain away, but there are too many passages consistently using clear, comprehensive words that absolutely rule out praying to Jesus and instruct Christians to pray to the Father "always."
 All these passages cannot simply be "swept under the rug."